ECE264AdvancedCProgramming/2018SummerProblems/HW04/README.md

 In this case the order does not matter.
 By, Potter, Harry is the same as Harry, Potter, By which is the same as By, Potter, Harry and so on.

-Each string needs to be seperated by a comma ','.
+Each string needs to be seperated by a comma ',' followed by a space.
 Each permuation needs to be followed by a newline character.

 **Hint for Task 1 and Task 2: A very elegant implementation is disscussed in Professor Yung-Hsiang Lu's textbook (The other textbook for the course).**
 All students should have access to it.